Centre Island, New York

-Centre Island is a village located within the Town of Oyster Bay in Nassau County, on Long Island, in New York, United States.
-Its population was 410 as of the 2010 census.
+Centre Island is an upscale residential village located within the Town of Oyster Bay in Nassau County, on the North Shore of Long Island, in New York, United States.
+It is home to many high profile figures in politics, advertising, media, finance, and entertainment.
+Its population was 407 at the time of the 2020 census.

+History

+The location of what is now the Village of Centre Island was originally inhabited by Matinecock Native Americans.
+In 1683 European colonists began to settle the area.

+Centre Island incorporated as a village in 1926.

 Geography

-Despite its name, it is actually a peninsula.
 According to the United States Census Bureau, the village has a total area of 1.1 sqmi, all land.

+Despite its name, it is actually a peninsula in modern times.